 A few agents show lower prices for one of two reasons.
 These are genuine mistakes and cheeky marketing.
 However, the trips cannot be sold cheaper.

-Genuine mistakes happen, and nobody is perfect, including us.
-Sometimes an expired special offer will continue to be shown after the deadline, or an agent may forget to update their prices when the trips’ prices increase.
+Genuine mistakes happen, and nobody is perfect.
+Sometimes an expired special offer will continue to be shown after the deadline, or an agent may forget to update their rates when the trips’ prices increase.
 This usually happens at the start of each season in October.
 If a trip is wrongly advertised by mistake then the agent or reseller needs to apologise to the customer but still charge them the correct price.

-Cheeky marketing is sometimes tried by a few agents, in particular a worldwide agent based in Switzerland.
+Cheeky marketing is sometimes tried by a few agents.
 Cheeky marketing usually involves advertising the non-diver price, which is lower than the diver price.
 Then when the customer tries to make a booking the diver price needs to be selected.
 Also, the world’s largest liveaboard booking agent misleads with the ‘per day’ rate on liveaboard trips.
 For example, a 4-day 4-night trip spans 5 calendar dates because of the evening departure.
 This large agent will divide the trip price by 20% to show a per day rate, when in fact the per-day rate should be 25% of the trip price.
 We feel that both methods are wrong because it’s misleading.
 We display our prices excluding national park fees and equipment hire, which some people may think is misleading.
-However, a lot of our divers have their own equipment and we also have quite a few customers who are Thai, and the national park fee rate is lower for them.
+However, a lot of our divers have their own equipment and we also have quite a few customers who are Thai, and the national park fee rate is lower for locals.

 PayPal fees and free gifts